WestGrid/ubcSummerSchool2018/1-program.md

   - we are really interested in using the TAH UBC license
   - work with the instructors: need intro, need to show running/scaling on Cedar, make sure everyone can access MATLAB
-  - full-day
-* eventual email to faculty: our conditions (also put these on the website)

 **Jamie:**
 * Martin Krzywinski has to decide until the end of March